gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### `eclipse` plugin also applies `eclipse-wtp` for web projects

 If a project applies the `war` or `ear` plugins, then applying the `eclipse` plugin also applies `eclipse-wtp`.
-This ensures that the necessary configurations like the WTP deployment information (above) is present.
+This improves the out-of-the box experience for Eclipse Buildship users.

 ## Promoted features